 Eaton Lakes and Horseshoe Lakes Trail Junctions

 A bit more climbing brings you to another logging road at 2.0 miles.
 Stay nearly level and enjoy the sight of foot-long sugar pinecones all around you.
 The way gently curves south and enters the Ducks Lakes basin, with enticing intermittent views of the rocky spires around Big Duck Lake.
-At 2.7 miles the unmarked and easy-to-miss trail to the Eaton Lakes takes off to the left, just beside a three-foot-diameter granite boulder.
+At 2.7 miles the easy-to-miss trail to the Eaton Lakes takes off to the left, just beside a three-foot-diameter granite boulder, with a small trail sign beyond.
 You stay to the right and encounter the signed trail to Horseshoe Lake about 200 feet farther on).

 Big Duck Lake Trail